 For Acne: If you have acne-prone skin, use a cleanser with salicylic acid to absorb excess oil, then apply an oil-free retinol formulation.

 For Skin Brightening or Dark Spots: Avoid combining vitamin C and retinol as they do not work well together.
 If you want to use both, you can apply your vitamin C serum in the morning and your Retinol cream in the evening.
 Or, you can alternate days of use.
-The best skin brightening creams will contain a gentle exfoliant (such as BHA or AHA), retinol or retinyl palmitate to trigger collagen production, and hydroquinone to block melanin overproduction and fade dark spots.
+The best skin brightening creams will contain a gentle exfoliant (BHA or AHA), retinol or retinyl palmitate to trigger collagen production, and hydroquinone to block melanin overproduction and fade dark spots.

 Tips & Tricks for Using a Retinol Cream: